Saturday, June 03, 2023

 THE CHARACTERS

-I liked them all, starting with Teresa, the protagonist, a sensible 15-year-old devoted to her father and mother.
+I liked them all, starting with Theresa, the protagonist, a sensible 15-year-old devoted to her father and mother.

 SUITABLE FOR ?